 - Student & Parent(s) Cash/Checking/Savings Account Balances

-Know whether your parent(s) receive(s) any of the following:
+Know whether you and/or your parent(s) receive(s) any of the following:

 - Supplemental Social Security (SSI)